CAprogs/PandaScan/Installation Guide.md

 - The chapter is already downloaded.
 - A chapter with the same name already exists in the manga's folder.

-There is an exception for `Fmteam` because they have their own naming convention.
+There is an exception for `Fmteam` because it has its own naming convention.

 This prevents you from downloading the same chapter twice.
 #